jeaninemjordan/bikesharing/README.md

 ![](Resources/peak_hours_of_usage.jpg)

-In the visualization below, each individual square on the map represents an individual Citibike utilized.
+In the visualization below, each individual square on the map represents a Citibike bicycle utilized.
 The colors and sizes of the squares show the level of usage each bike receives which can be used to implement a maintenance schedule for the bikes receiving the most utilization.

 ![](Resources/bike_repairs.jpg)